 Being around any of these appliances or machines in an enclosed space and away from fresh air can be extremely dangerous and lead to carbon monoxide poisoning.

 What are the Symptoms of Carbon Monoxide Poisoning?

 The toxicity produced by carbon monoxide is lethal.
-Long-term exposure to very low levels is just as damaging in the long-term often producing melancholy, disorder and decline of memory.
+Long-term exposure to very low levels is just as damaging and potentially life-threatening in the long-term often producing melancholy, disorder and decline of memory.
 Severe birth defects in the infants of women who were exposed to hazardous levels of carbon monoxide throughout their pregnancy are a great threat as well.

 How to Prevent Carbon Monoxide Poisoning

 The prevention of carbon monoxide poisoning is a significant public health problem.
 Luckily, the reduction associated with carbon monoxide poisoning is simply prevented by early discovery of carbonous oxide gas through the use of a carbon monoxide alarm (CO detector).
-This reasonably priced device is located near the flooring, or near the ceiling, and designed to notify us of its discovery of carbon monoxide by alarm.
-On average, a CO sensor has a lifespan of 7 years prior to replacement.
-However, that does not include things like a straightforward battery replacement.
-Carbon monoxide alarms are mandatory in new construction.
+A carbon monoxide detector is a reasonably priced device and is often located near the flooring or near the ceiling and designed to notify us of its discovery of carbon monoxide by alarm.
+If high CO levels are detected, the alarm sounds to indicate its presence.
+Anyone in the area should immediately evacuate.